Tanya Oxtoby: Coaching career

 In July 2018, Bristol City Women named Oxtoby its new manager.
 In her first season with Bristol City, she won two manager of the month awards and took them to a record breaking points tally finishing in 6th place in the Women's Super League, with the most notable results being draws against Chelsea and Manchester City.
 She managed to ensure Bristol's safety in the WSL in the following season, despite having the lowest budget of all the teams competing within the league, as well as a crippling injury list.
 She is renowned as an exceptional player developer, identifying young English talent and providing them the opportunity to excel within her provided environment and earn game time at the highest level.
 The likes of Ebony Salmon, Poppy Pattinson, Katie Robinson and Aimee Palmer are among some of the best young talent to come through under her supervision.
 In August 2021, she stepped down as manager following her maternity leave, and was succeeded by Lauren Smith.

-Following a short stint with the Scotland women's national football team as an assistant coach, Oxtoby joined Chelsea in the same role in September 2021.
+Following a short stint with the Scotland women's national football team as an assistant coach, Oxtoby joined Women's Super League club Chelsea in the same role in September 2021.

+On 1 September 2023, Oxtoby was officially appointed as the new manager of the Northern Ireland women's national team, having signed a four-year contract with the Irish FA.

 Personal life

 As well as being a UEFA A licence coach, Oxtoby also holds a Diploma in Football Management from the League Managers Association (LMA), and is a qualified sports psychologist.

-In November 2020, she tested positive for COVID-19 but recovered.

 In December 2020, she announced that she was pregnant with a son with her partner Alice Kempski who plays for Cheltenham Town Ladies.
 She announced that she would be taking maternity leave with Matt Beard taking over coaching duties at Bristol City until the end of the season.